jamesfwz/materialize-form/README.md

 This is a generator gem for [SimpleForm](https://github.com/plataformatec/simple_form) to make it works with [MaterializeCSS](http://materializecss.com/).

+There is an example application available on Heroku that demonstrate various features of Materialize::Form.
+You can view them here: http://materialize-form.herokuapp.com/.
+[Source Code](https://github.com/jamesfwz/materialize-form-example)

 ## Installation

 Add this line to your application's Gemfile: